Seekatar/seekatar.github.io/_posts/2023-04-12-docker-dotnet-unittest.md

 Dockerfile-2stage-copying-test
 : This is a two-stage file, but the `final` stage copies the test output.
 This works with BuildKit on or off, but has the disadvantage of polluting the final image with test output.

-BuildKit-5-stage.Dockerfile
+BuildKit-4-stage.Dockerfile
-: This uses BuildKit and is detailed [above](#testing-buildkit).
+: This uses BuildKit and is detailed [above](#using-buildkit-updated).
 This seems the cleanest method of all.

 | Dockerfile                     | BuildKit | Build Switch | Tests Run | Test Container |
 | ------------------------------ | -------- | ------------ | --------- | -------------- |